codewars/blog/content/2021/2020-01-21_whats-new/index.md

 ## Incoming in 2021

 In the upcoming time we plan to work on further improvements to the platform, extending tools available for moderators, and creating more articles for documentation.
 We want to bring Codewars and users closer together, so will keep announcing incoming changes and ask for your help when we need one.
-We wold also like to give a big thanks to our community for continued support and participation.
+We would also like to give a big thanks to our community for continued support and participation.

 We hope you enjoy these updates!
 We are continually working to improve the platform, so thank **you** for your patience and continued use of Codewars.